jgtvares/python-script-app/readme.md

 So, to be certain that everything will work smoothly, I advise you to set Chrome as your default browser!

-If you set Chrome for default but the app keeps opening IE, you'll need to tell Python's **webbrowser** method where the *chrome* executable is.
+If you've already set Chrome for default but the app keeps opening IE, you'll need to tell Python's **webbrowser** method where the *chrome* executable is.

 - **Windows**: